kdiegorsantos/hadouken/README.md

 server_wwpn: 10006c3be5b076f1 10006c3be5b076f5
 server_db: None
 ```
-If you want to show the content of a json file generatedby hadouken.py.
+If you want to display the content of a json file generatedby hadouken.py.

 ```sh